“What’s for dinner?”

 Whether you slow-cook a whole chicken, put thighs in the Instant Pot, grill some breasts, or grab a pre-cooked rotisserie bird, it pulls together in a flash.
 Assign each family member a task, and you’ll be eating in no time!

 A real food vessel of goodness!
-The olive tapenade flavor in this Summer Squash Chicken Boat recipe may be a bit sophisticated for little ones.
+The olive tapenade flavor may be a bit sophisticated for little ones.
 However, parents are often surprised when their kids love olives.

 When you have the opportunity to grab grass-fed beef, take advantage!
 It’s a great source of B vitamins, iron, zinc, and selenium, as well as omega-3 fats for growing and developing children.